aimeos/upscheme/README.md

 If the index doesn't exist yet, the method will succeed but nothing will happen.
 No call to `up()` is required.

-**Caution:** This doesn't work for SQL Server due to a but in Doctrine DBAL.
-If you want to support SQL Server, use [dropIndex](#dbdropindex) and re-create the index in the table object using the new name instead.

 **Examples:**

 ```php